fomightez/patmatch-binder/README.md

 ***Clarifying Software Attribution: I, Wayne, am not involved in the PatMatch software at all.
 Those listed above are the developers and distributors of PatMAtch.
 See their materials.
 I simply set up this repository to make the software useable on the command line without installation headaches.***

-I, Wayne, did code a utility for use with the results it is available [here](https://github.com/fomightez/sequencework/tree/master/circos-utilities) and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the restuls to other forms.
+I, Wayne, did code a utility for use with the results it is available [here](https://github.com/fomightez/sequencework/tree/master/circos-utilities) and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the results to other forms.

 Usage
 -----